milaboratory/mixcr/doc/quickstart.rst

 Assembling of CDR3-based clonotypes for mouse TRB sample
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to perform routine assembly of clonotypes (based on CDR3 sequence) for mouse TRB library (alighning is performed for all possible genes - TRA/B/D/G and IGH/L/K, butonly TRB clones are exported in the final table at the end).
+This example shows how to perform routine assembly of clonotypes (based on CDR3 sequence) for mouse TRB library (aligning is performed for all possible genes - TRA/B/D/G and IGH/L/K, but only TRB clones are exported in the final table at the end).

 .. code-block:: console